Events are the double-edged sword of the nonprofit world.

 1. Your Program

-What is the message behind the event?
-What elements will best communicate that message?
-This is the bread and butter of your special day, so give it real thought.
-When working on your program, try to figure out:
+What is the message behind the event, and which elements will best communicate that?
+This is the bread and butter of your special day.
+Specifically, you should iron out:

-▢ Speakers.
-Who are your speakers and what should they discuss?
-Will they share a testimonial of your program, or speak to social issues relating to mission?
-Will any of your staff speak?
-Consider what a speaker might contribute to your event, as well as their draw for your audience.
+Who are your speakers and what will they discuss?
+Are any speakers on staff?
+Think about what a speaker can contribute, as well as their draw for your audience.

 *Tip: Once you have your lineup, really assess it.
 Are you getting enough varied perspectives, and do your speakers reflect the diversity of your constituents?

-▢ Program.
-Unlike the agenda, this refers to the program that will be made available to your attendees.
-Printed programs are usually reserved for more formal events, like galas and awards ceremonies, but you can also feature your program agenda in your slideshow, on a handout, or even your event registration page.
+Here, I’m referring to the program that will be shared with guests.
+Printed programs are usually reserved for formal events – like galas and receptions – but you can always feature a program agenda in your slideshow, on a handout, and/or your event registration page.

 2. Your Attendees

-Another critical piece of your event is the people who you plan to invite!
+Now, it’s time to think about the people who will actually show up.
 Who do you need to get in the room, and what’s your strategy for getting them there?
 A thoughtful attendee strategy will consider the following:

-▢ Communication.
-The invitation doesn’t have to be the only touch-point between your organization and potential attendees.
-Reminder emails in the weeks (or days) leading up to your event help keep the lines of communication open, and can impact your attendee stats on the big day.
-If you’re working with a volunteer event committee, have them help with the reminders too.
-You’d be surprised how many people forget to RSVP to things, and how many people forget when they’ve RSVP’d to something.
+(If you’re working with a volunteer event committee, have them help with those reminders too.
+You’d be surprised how many people forget to RSVP, and how many people forget when they’ve RSVP’d to something.)

-▢ Social Strategy.
-Social media presence leading up to the event can bring buzz (and even RSVP’s) your way.
-Plan out your tweets, Facebook posts and any other social media pushes so that you’re reaching the people you want through the necessary channels.
-You may even want to plot out your event-day posts and create a hashtag, so that attendees can share the love on their platforms too!
+Social media presence leading up to the event brings buzz (and even RSVP’s) your way.
+Plan tweets, Facebook posts and other social pushes so that you’re reaching the people you want through the necessary channels, both before and on event day.

 3. The Logistics

-Logistics will be specific to the type of event you’re hosting and the size.
+Logistics are specific to the type of event you’re hosting and the size.
 Either way, don’t forget to touch base on the following:

-▢ AV needs.
-This can easily fall to the wayside until it gets remembered at the last minute.
+This tends to easily fall to the wayside, until someone remembers at the last possible moment.
 If you need microphones, projectors, WiFi access or the like, be sure to get this squared away in advance.
-Otherwise, this could spell disaster.

-▢ Signage.
 What banners and signs will you place around the room?
-Put some thought into the appearance of those signs, and make sure your name is nice and big.
-This is particularly helpful for social media, should your guests decide to take photos of the signs to share!
+When getting those designs, make sure your org’s name is nice and big.
+This is helpful for social media, should your guests decide to take photos of the signs to share!

-▢ Staffing.
 These things don’t get done on their own.
-Who can you employ, from your staff or externally, to help make sure everything is in place?
-Identify your people, assign them roles, and let them know what they’ve got to do in advance of the day.
+Who can you employ, from your staff or externally, to make sure everything is in place?
+Identify your peeps, assign them roles, and walk them through it right before the big day.

-Events are a powerful vehicle for advancing a mission, which is precisely why planning them presents such a challenge.
+Events are a powerful vehicle for advancing a mission, which is part of the reason why executing them is such a challenge.
 Yet the staff who take this on – and do it well – really open doors for the organization.
 Own that responsibility, be diligent with your task list and get it done.